 Celebrating withy pots from around the South west

-Over 2024 Storylines.org.uk and I will be working in partnership on a project called ‘Withy Lore’.
-We will spend time with those involved in the withy pot craft, recording their memories, knowledge and reflections.
-These will be celebrated through film, photography, storytelling, and art, beginning with an exhibition at the Royal Cornwall Museum from 10th March – 22nd June 2025.
+Since 2024 myself and Storylines have been working in partnership on a project called ‘Withy Lore’.
+We have spent time with those involved in the withy pot craft, recording their memories, knowledge and reflections.
+These are celebrated through film, photography, storytelling, and art, beginning with an exhibition at the Cornwall Museum and Art Gallery from 1st March – 30th June 2025.

 A bit about withy pots